Practical guidance for supporting aging parents with dignity,

 someday?"

-the door for your parent's opinion.
-This small but significant shift
+opens the door for your parent's opinion.
+This small but significant

-frames you as a supportive partner, not a director.
-It communicates
+shift frames you as a supportive partner, not a director.
+It

-respect for their autonomy and reinforces that you are in this together,
+communicates respect for their autonomy and reinforces that you are

 Making Home a Safer Place to Age with Independence

-one of the most powerful ways we can support their independence.
-It
+is one of the most powerful ways we can support their independence.

-often starts not with massive, overwhelming projects, but with small,
+It often starts not with massive, overwhelming projects, but with

-thoughtful adjustments that make their space feel safer and more
+small, thoughtful adjustments that make their space feel safer and

 This isn't about turning their home into a hospital room.
 It's about